All providers of laboratory services to Minnesota Health Care Programs (MHCP) recipients must meet the following requirements:

 MHCP will only cover handling and conveyance of specimen (CPT 99000) if both of the following conditions are met:

-You may claim the courier expense using the 837P claim and must identify the rendering provider number as MDH (use UMPI# M306253800).
+You may claim the courier expense using the 837P or 837I claim and must identify the rendering provider number as MDH (use UMPI# M306253800).

 In all other instances, CPT 99000 is incidental to the primary service and is not covered.